banshee86vr/lucabertelli.consulting/src/content/blog/vcluster/en.md

 As reported [here](https://www.vcluster.com/docs/using-vclusters/access), you can expose the ephemeral vCluster created differently.

 - **Via Ingress**: An Ingress Controller with SSL passthrough support will provide the best user experience.
 Ensure your ingress controller is installed and healthy on the cluster hosting your virtual clusters.
 More details [here](https://www.vcluster.com/docs/using-vclusters/access#via-ingress)
-- **Via LoadBalancer service**: The easiest way is to use the flag `--expose` in vcluster create to tell vCluster to use a LoadBalancer service.
+- **Via LoadBalancer service**: The easiest way is to use the flag `--expose` in the vcluster create phase to tell vCluster to use a LoadBalancer service.
 It depends on the specific implementation of the host Kubernetes cluster.
 - **Via NodePort service**: You can also expose the vCluster via a NodePort service.
 In this case, you must create a NodePort service and change the `values.yaml` file to use for the creation of the vCluster.
 More details [here](https://www.vcluster.com/docs/using-vclusters/access#via-nodeport-service)
 - **From Host Cluster**: To access the virtual cluster from within the host cluster, you can directly connect to the vCluster service.
 Make sure you can access that service and then create a kube config in the following form: